Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 In other words, an I-colored diamond only looks like an I-color when it’s placed next to a higher graded diamond.
 In fact, a comparison between diamonds is how experts and gemologists grade Color.
 They place the diamond on a white folded card next to a master diamond to compare and determine the Color.

-If you’re looking at a ring with side stones, like this micro pave twist engagement ring, you’ll want to make sure the stones’ colors complement each other.
+If you’re looking at a ring with side stones, you’ll want to make sure the stones’ colors complement each other.
 We recommend that side and accent diamonds either match the Color grade of the center stone or are slightly darker than the center stone.
 You want the center diamond to remain the white, sparkly focal point of the ring.

 Very few lab-created diamonds have fluorescence, although some are enhanced with a medium or strong fluorescence.
 The fluorescence is how a diamond responds to ultraviolet light.
 UV light makes whites whiter and black-light posters glow.